surgery to make the stomach smaller

 How a Procedure to Make Stomach Smaller Works

-5. Overall improvement in quality of life
+• Meaningful improvement in overall quality of life.

 Surgery is usually advised for patients who:

-• Have health issues related to obesity
+• Have health issues related to obesity.

-• Have not had success with traditional weight loss strategies
+• Have not had success with traditional weight loss strategies.

-• Require a structured medical program
+• Require a structured medical program.

 In such cases, bariatric surgery is a more predictable and successful strategy than going through diet cycles.